 Our laboratory focuses on the design and optimization of medical imaging systems and reconstruction algorithms, with the goal of improving image quality and reducing radiation dose.

-We apply theoretical, computational, and experimental methods to numerous modalities including CT, SPECT, and tomosynthesis.
+We apply theoretical, computational, and experimental methods to Computed Tomography (CT), tomosynthesis, and X-ray imaging.

-Our collaborators include the Zablocki VA Medical Center, Froedtert Hospital, Medical College of Wisconsin, FDA, and industry partners.
+Our collaborators include Medical College of Wisconsin, University of Chicago, and industry partners.

 November 2018: Latest results from our project on Photon-Counting CT 'One-Step' reconstruction and Spectral CT metal artifact reduction were presented by collaborator Emil Sidky, University of Chicago, in a talk titled, "Spectral CT Metal Artifact Reduction."
 Taly Gilat Schmidt also presented an invited talk, "Future Prospects: Photon Counting," as part of the Advances in CT refresher course.

 July 2018: Latest results from our U01 grant were presented by Adam Wang, Varian Medical Systems, in a talk titled, "CT Dose Calculation Via a Fast, Deterministic Boltzmann Transport Equation Solver: Validation Against AAPM Task Group 195 Monte Carlo Reference Data."

 May 2018: Congratulations to MISL graduate student Parag Khobragade on the successful completion of his PhD dissertation titled, "Development and Application of Quantitative Metrics for Computed Tomography Image Quality Assessment."
 Best of luck in your new position at GE Healthcare!

 February 2018: MISL graduate student Parag Khobragade presented a talk titled, "Automated exposure control for CT using a task-based image quality metric" in the Physics of Medical Imaging conference.